 Routine and repeat sample testing must also be analyzed for fecal coliforms or E.coli, since it represents a direct health risk to anyone who consumes it.
 If you live in a dense agricultural area, there’s a higher chance your water may be affected by bacteria in the water.
 Drinking straight from the tap may not be the healthiest option.

 These are only a few of the main contaminants that may be found in your tap water.
 The list also includes pesticides, chemicals, bacteria, viruses, and an array of other pollutants.
 Additionally, some sink water may have a strange odor or taste making it unappetizing to drink, depending on where you live.
 By EPA standards drinking sink water may not technically be bad, it’s not necessarily good either.

 How to Tell If Your Sink Water Is Contaminated

 Now that you know part of what may be in your sink water, how do you tell if it’s truly contaminated?
 First, you can rely on your senses to detect any problems.
 For example, cloudy water that comes from the tap may indicate the presence of chemicals or unsafe pathogens.
+It does not matter if it is cold water or hot water, it is always good to check your water resources.
 Water that’s tinged yellow or brown is never a good visual sign either.
 It could be a result of chemicals leaching from your water pipes or come from the groundwater due to runoff from nearby factory plants or farms.

 Second, factor in how the water tastes and smells.
 Does it have a metallic taste or smell like rotten eggs?
 Often, this means there’s a large presence of heavy metals or hydrogen sulfide in the water, which doesn’t make it appetizing to drink.
 Lastly, consider how the water feels on your hands when washing them at the sink or when taking a shower.
 Does it dry out your skin and hair?
 It could be an indicator of higher levels of lead or aluminium in the water.